RickStrahl/AlbumViewerVNext/Readme.md

 **ASP.NET Core 1.01**

 ### Angular 2.0 Features
-The **Angular 2.0** Frontend application demonstrates:
+The **Angular 2.0** front end application demonstrates:

+* Page based Application
 * Mobile friendly, adaptive UI
 * Routing
 * Animations and Page Transitions
 * Client side and server side Authentication tracking
+* Client side and server side Validation
 * Managing Server Urls (dev/production)

-The front end has been rebuilt from an Angular 1.5 application, so it's not quite broken down into small components yet - a future refactor will address that.
+The front end has been ported from an Angular 1.5 application, so it's not quite broken down into small control level components yet - a future refactor will address that.

 Version supported:
 **Angular 2.0 RTM**